GreatPowers701/StudyPortal/README.md

 ## 📂 Project Structure

-*   `checker gemini.html`: The main application file containing HTML, CSS (Tailwind), and JavaScript logic.
+*   `index.html`: The main application file containing HTML, CSS (Tailwind), and JavaScript logic.
 *   `assets/`: (Create this folder if you have static assets like images or custom icons).

 ## 🤝 Contributing